GIVESocialMovement/play-json-form/README.md

 And it became tricky to modify our Vue components to handle this kind of array encoding.

 Please note that converting JSON into case class (using `bindFromRequest`) works fine.
-In a rare occasion that you might have a field that contains `[..]`, there might cause an issue.
+In a rare occasion that you might have a field that contains `[..]`, that might cause an issue.

 Please see this blog post, which also explains how we build a form, for more context: https://give.engineering/2018/09/15/form-submission-and-validation-in-playframework.html